felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 else needs my attention, I simply fold the corner, fully aware that whenever I'll come back to the book, I will know exactly what I was up to.
-Often, I will even leave a mark with my highlighter next to the sentence I was currently reading to mark the spot I was at.
-Simply put, it reduces my cognitive load to a minimum.
+Often, I will even leave a mark with my highlighter next to the sentence I was currently reading to clearly identify the spot I was at.

-I also like the fact that this transforms the act of learning into two distinct activities:
+I like the fact that each corner tracks different activities:
 - reading
 - writing (note-taking)

 If I'm in the mood for reading, I read.
-If I'm in the mood for writing, I write.
+If I'm in the mood for taking notes, I write.
 I feel like I am free to choose what activity is right for what time.
 And, most importantly, whatever I end up choosing, I am constantly learning.

-## Idea 5: Use the body of your highlighter as a visual aid
+## Idea 8: Use the body of your highlighter as a visual aid

 When I picture someone reading, I often see them using their finger to track their progress, like this: